 Tsavo Trust believes in conserving the vast wilderness of the Tsavo Conservation Area, which encompasses Kenya's largest Protected Area, home to the country's biggest elephant population and numerous high-value species.
 It's one of the few truly wild places with significant wildlife left in Africa.

 The trust has a unique strategy, in partnership with Kenya Wildlife Service and others, on direct conservation projects as well as engaging local communities in encouraging conservation activities.

-The donation has gone towards transporting spare parts from the USA for Tsavo Trust's aerial patrol unit, which is a key activity in its anti-poaching work, alongside Kenya Wildlife Service in the Tsavo Parks.
+Remembering Wildlife's first donation of £3,900 went towards transporting spare parts from the USA for Tsavo Trust's aerial patrol unit, which is a key activity in its anti-poaching work, alongside Kenya Wildlife Service in the Tsavo Parks.

 Donation amount: £30,000

 The goal of Born Free’s Babile Project is to halt or significantly reduce elephant poaching at the Babile Elephant Sanctuary in Ethiopia.

 They aim to do this by strengthening law enforcement at the sanctuary while increasing judicial awareness of the illegal wildlife trade, thus encouraging stronger deterrents for elephant poaching.
 The Babile Project was also set up to reduce natural resource exploitation and human pressure on the sanctuary.

 The project received £30,000 from Remembering Elephants via Born Free, alongside other donations from Save the Elephants, and the US Fish and Wildlife Service African Elephant Conservation Fund.

 The contributions improved law enforcement at the elephant sanctuary, allowing them to employ a project officer and 24 rangers.
 Since then, multiple arrests of poachers have been made, leading in one case to the successful prosecution and imprisonment of an elephant poacher in May 2017.